NASA: NASA EDGE

 NASA EDGE is a video podcast which explores different missions, technologies and projects developed by NASA.
 The program was released by NASA on March 18, 2007, and, As of August 2020, there have been 200 vodcasts produced.
 It is a public outreach vodcast sponsored by NASA's Exploration Systems Mission Directorate and based out of the Exploration and Space Operations Directorate at Langley Research Center in Hampton, Virginia.
-The NASA EDGE team takes an insiders look at current projects and technologies from NASA facilities around the United States, and it is depicted through personal interviews, on-scene broadcasts, computer animations, and personal interviews with top scientists and engineers at NASA.
+The NASA EDGE team takes an insider's look at current projects and technologies from NASA facilities around the United States, and it is depicted through personal interviews, on-scene broadcasts, computer animations, and personal interviews with top scientists and engineers at NASA.

 The show explores the contributions NASA has made to society as well as the progress of current projects in materials and space exploration.
 NASA EDGE vodcasts can be downloaded from the NASA website and from iTunes.

 In its first year of production, the show was downloaded over 450,000 times.
 As of February 2010, the average download rate is more than 420,000 per month, with over one million downloads in December 2009 and January 2010.

 NASA and the NASA EDGE have also developed interactive programs designed to complement the vodcast.
 The Lunar Electric Rover App allows users to drive a simulated Lunar Electric Rover between objectives, and it provides information about and images of the vehicle.
 The NASA EDGE Widget provides a graphical user interface for accessing NASA EDGE vodcasts, image galleries, and the program's Twitter feed, as well as a live NASA news feed.

 Astronomy Picture of the Day

+NASA+

+In July 2023, NASA announced a new streaming service known as NASA+.
+It launched on November 8, 2023, and has live coverage of launches, documentaries and original programs.
+According to NASA, it will be free of ads and subscription fees.
+It will be a part of the NASA app on iOS, Android, Amazon Fire TV, Roku and Apple TV as well as on the web on desktop and mobile devices.